Illumina/canvas/README.md

 Canvas consists of serveral components all built from one solution file (Canvas.sln).
 There are several executables - e.g. CanvasBin counts coverage for each bin, CanvasSomaticCaller makes CNV calls for tumor/normal data - as well as some shared libraries with utility functions (math functions, file I/O for various formats, etc.)

 ### Compiling from source
-Open the solution file (Canvas.sln) using Visual Studio 2013, and build the main configuriiton (x64 + Release).
+Open the solution file (Canvas.sln) using Visual Studio 2013, and build the main solution configuration (x64 + Release).
 The managed code can be run on a Windows system or on a Linux system using Mono.
 The FileCompression library (unmanaged c++ code) can be rebuilt from source under Linux, or the prebuilt binary libFileCompression.so can be used.

 ### Operating System Guidelines